paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 ```

 ### Instance
 `Instance` allows a fiber to be compiled to be run later with `Go()`, `WaitFor(Fiber)` or `AsCoroutine()`.
-Precompilation is good since all functions provided as parameters to `Do()`, `WaitFor()` and others compile to an anonymous class which is instantiated when it is created.
-By function I mean lambdas, inner functions or references to members of an existing class.
-There is always state to be kept around the function.
+Precompilation is good since all functions provided as parameters to `Do()`, `WaitFor()` and others compile to an anonymous class instantiated on creation.
+By function, I mean lambdas, inner functions or references to members of an existing class.

-So, the **Only** way to take the load from the garbage collector is to precompile fibers and reuse then.
-This does not apply to infinite loops since they only ever have one instance.
+So, the **only** way to take the load from the garbage collector is to precompile fibers and reuse them.
+It does not apply to infinite loops since they only ever have one instance.

 ```c#
 Fiber change;